 Image source eBay

-Transform a white bedroom design into a tailor made sanctuary with this bespoke half wall panelling from eBay.
-If you’ve got one primary palette in your room, like white, break it up with half panelling for a stylish look.
+Transform a white bedroom design into a tailor-made sanctuary with this bespoke half wall panelling from eBay.
+If you’ve got one primary palette in your room, like white, break it up with half wall panelling for a stylish look.

 Take inspiration from cuppa_at_claires with her design that shows us how to create a snug area in the living room using white and grey interiors and a dash of pink.
 We love how the grey panelling adds to the space to break up the white walls and creates contrast with bold colours that still look neutral and calm.

 Interior design tip: add mirrors or reflective decor into a small space or area in your home to make it appear bigger and brighter